 - Say how they would feel if this need is met by their partner

-- Each partner repeats what they heard from the other.
+- Each partner repeats what they heard from the other

-Case Example 2: Premarital Counseling for Step Families
+2. Premarital Counseling For Step Families

 When the therapist meets with them, he explains that getting married for the second time can be a huge strength.
-He says that they both have realistic expectations around what marriage is actually like, versus wearing rose-colored glasses that idealize marriage.
+He says that they both have realistic expectations around what marriage is actually like versus wearing rose-colored glasses that idealize marriage.
 He also highlights their strong commitment to make it work and apply the wisdom they acquired from their previous experience.

 The therapist asks them how they make joint decisions regarding their parenting.
 They do not see eye to eye when it comes to their children attending church activities.
 The therapist asks them, “What is your ideal scenario, and what are the motivations behind it?”

-Case Example 3: Premarital Counseling for Conflicted Couples
+3. Premarital Counseling For Conflicted Couples

 A couple in their early forties came to the session seeking premarital counseling.
 She reports that she would like him to help more with house chores.
 Her partner wasn’t looking at her when she was speaking.
 Therapist pointed out his non-verbal communication and asked him to tune into her visually, too.

-Cost of Premarital Counseling
+Cost of Pre-marriage Counseling

 The number of premarital counseling sessions is determined based on the therapist, the goals of the couple, and how healthy or strong the relationship is.
 If the couple is facing serious issues, it may be beneficial for them to attend more sessions.
-The timeline for premarital counseling can range from one session to 12 sessions or more.12
+The timeline for premarital counseling can range from one session to 12 sessions or more.8

-Usually insurance doesn’t cover couple’s therapy unless there is a mental health issue, yet some insurances do cover premarital therapy.
+Insurance doesn’t typically cover couple’s therapy unless there is a mental health issue, yet some insurances do cover premarital therapy.
 Typically, an HSA or FSA can be used to cover marriage therapy or premarital counseling.8 Some premarital therapists offer Sliding Scale based on income.

 How to Find a Premarital Counselor

-Who Is Able to Offer Premarital Counseling?
+Who Offers Premarital Counseling?

-Premarital Counseling can be offered by:
+Premarital counseling can be offered by:

 - Workshops: Couples who don’t wish to see a therapist one-on-one can participate in a workshop to learn effective strategies to communicate and resolve conflict.
 This is ideal for busy couples.
 It also offers an opportunity to learn from other couples in the workshop.